MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-secrets.md

 # Quickstart: Use Azure Key Vault with Ansible

-In this quickstart, you will create and get secrets from Azure key vault with Ansible.
+In this quickstart, you'll create and retrieve secrets from Azure key vault with Ansible.

 [!INCLUDE [ansible-29-note.md](includes/ansible-29-note.md)]